Stephen A. Hayner: Career

-In 1988 he was called as President of InterVarsity Christian Fellowship, a non-denominational discipleship ministry to students on campuses across the country.
+In 1988, he was called as President of InterVarsity Christian Fellowship, a non-denominational discipleship ministry to students on campuses across the country.
 He still found education to be extremely valuable and continued to serve as an adjunct of professor of Old Testament at a number of schools including: Gordon-Conwell Theological Seminary, Regent College, and Trinity Evangelical Divinity School.
-In 2001, he became the Senior Associate Pastor at High Point Church and the Associate Pastor at the Fountain of Life Family Ministry Center.
+In 2001, he became the Senior Associate Pastor at High Point Church and the Associate Pastor at Fountain of Life Family Worship Center (now Fountain of Life Covenant Church).

-In 2003, he was called as the Peachtree Professor of Evangelism and Church Growth at Columbia Theological Seminary in Decatur, GA, while also serving as Scholar in Residence at Peachtree Presbyterian Church.
-In 2009, he was called as the Seminary’s ninth President.
+In 2003, he was called as the Peachtree Professor of Evangelism and Church Growth at Columbia Theological Seminary in Decatur, Georgia, while also serving as Scholar in Residence at Peachtree Presbyterian Church.
+In 2009, he was called as the Seminary's ninth President.

 In addition to his professional career, he has also been deeply involved with various organizations that serve surrounding communities.
 He has been on several national and international boards including World Vision United States, World Vision International and International Justice Mission.
-He also served on the board of directors for other organizations such as: Christian International Scholarship Foundation, now called ScholarLeaders International, the Evangelical Environmental Network, Presbyterian Global Fellowship, The Navigators, Fuller Theological Seminary, and The Stony Brook School.
+He also served on the board of directors for other organizations such as the Christian International Scholarship Foundation, now called ScholarLeaders International, the Evangelical Environmental Network, the Presbyterian Global Fellowship, The Navigators, Fuller Theological Seminary, and The Stony Brook School.

-He valued education both in the academic setting and the church.
-His passion was to prepare women and men to lead congregations toward the fulfillment of God’s call to be churches who are biblically faithful and growing steadily in their love for God, their love for each other, and their love for Christ’s work in the world.
+He valued education, both in the academic setting and in the church.
+His passion was to prepare women and men to lead congregations toward the fulfillment of God's call to be churches who are biblically faithful and growing steadily in their love for God, their love for each other, and their love for Christ's work in the world.

 After being diagnosed with pancreatic cancer in the Spring of 2014, Hayner died on January 31, 2015.
-A statement from Columbia Theological Seminary:

-The Rev. Dr. Stephen (Steve) A. Hayner, president emeritus of Columbia Theological Seminary, passed away today at the age of 66 surrounded by family and friends in the Columbia community.
+Columbia Theological Seminary made a statement about that:The Rev. Dr. Stephen (Steve) A. Hayner, president emeritus of Columbia Theological Seminary, passed away today at the age of 66 surrounded by family and friends in the Columbia community.
 Known by many throughout the world with love, affection, and gratitude, Steve was a person of many honors and degrees who refused to categorize others or himself by achievements.
 His goal was to always live to and for an audience of One, and his hope was to live life with wide open arms and relational integrity.
-His life was imbued with joy and freedom, which touched and changed many people along the way.

-Hayner and his wife Sharol kept an active online journal at CaringBridge.org from the time of his diagnosis until after his death.
+His life was imbued with joy and freedom, which touched and changed many people along the way.Hayner and his wife Sharol kept an active online journal at CaringBridge.org from the time of his diagnosis until after his death.
 The entries include health updates and personal reflections on faith, hope, mortality, suffering and joy from Steve, Sharol and their grown son and daughter.
 These reflections have been published as a book called Joy in the Journey by InterVarsity Press, also including comments and prayers from friends and other family members.